aral/ar.al-site/content/2018/07/10/dell-xps-13-day-1/index.md

 ### Apple: respect for human effort and human experience

- was about the time that I has started becoming aware of the responsibility we had as makers to respect the time, effort, and experiences of the people who use the things we make.
+It's no coincidence that my switch to a Mac came about at around the time that I had started becoming aware of the responsibility we had as makers to respect the time, effort, and experiences of the people who use the things we make.
 It would take more years before I could [articulate that with confidence](http://www.breakingthin.gs/this-is-all-there-is.html).

 <figure>
   <video poster='https://2017.ind.ie/ux-talk/images/poster-ux-talk.jpg'>